LouisSomers/Autonomous-navigation/README.md

 The launching of the node for the lidar is included in the overall launch file.

-### Realsense D435i IMU
+### RealSense D435i IMU
 The sofware of the RealSense is installed from [RealSense SDK](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages).
-The necessary complementary files to enable all the capabilities of the D435i needs to be installed from [Realsense files](https://github.com/leggedrobotics/realsense-ros-rsl?fbclid=IwAR1UiCX0Tg-nl2NwrTvhwvcD0TtjAlMupl90yzODqZLOk2yu52TKlvp6EVw).
+The necessary complementary files to enable all the capabilities of the D435i needs to be installed from [RealSense files](https://github.com/leggedrobotics/realsense-ros-rsl?fbclid=IwAR1UiCX0Tg-nl2NwrTvhwvcD0TtjAlMupl90yzODqZLOk2yu52TKlvp6EVw).
 These files

 The D435i can be used as a camera to monitor the movements of the USV.
 This can be done in the RealSense-viewer application.
 This is launched by simply typing the command ```realsense-viewer``` in a terminal.
 The D435i will be automatically recognised.

-To run the Realsense nodes, the following file needs to be launched. ```rs_camera.launch```.
+To run the RealSense nodes, the following file needs to be launched. ```rs_camera.launch```.
 In this file, the IMU is disabled by default and needs to be enabled.
 To combine the information of the accelerometer and gyroscope a combination method needs to be chosen.
 Here, linear interpolation wa chosen.
 To check wether the information of the IMU is published this command can be used ```rostopic echo camera/imu```.

 It is possible that the D435i is not found, when launching the viewer or a file.
 This can be caused by the KERNEL of Ubuntu that is used.
 The D435i does not work on the 5.15 0-70 and when restarting another KERNEL needs to be selected.
 When it was changed to 5.15.0-56 the D435i is found and everything works as it should.